 Dr. Islam is also the co-founder of Bangladeshi Women in Computer Science and Engineering (BWCSE) -- research and mentoring platform for mentoring Bangladeshi female Computer Science and Engineering students in scholarly activities.
 Since its inauguration in 2014, this pioneering effort has provided hundreds of female students with information and mentorship to secure national and international opportunities to strengthen their resumes.
 More one BWCSE can be found here.

-I am the director of the Per4ML laboratory at TxState.
-Our research mission is to enable rapid scientific discoveries with effective cyberinfrastructure utilization.
-To achieve this mission, we develop performance modeling, analysis, and optimization techniques for both scientific and deep learning applications running on heterogeneous High Performance Computing (HPC) systems.
-Specifically, at Per4ML, we work in the cross-cutting field of data science for HPC by addressing exciting problems in computer systems, machine learning, software development, and visualization.
+Tanzima is the director of the Per4ML laboratory at TxState.
+Per4ML's research mission is to enable rapid scientific discoveries with effective cyberinfrastructure utilization.
+The involved tasks include performance modeling, analysis, and optimization for both scientific and deep learning applications running on heterogeneous High Performance Computing (HPC) systems.
+Specifically, Per4ML works in the cross-cutting field of data science for HPC by addressing exciting problems in computer systems, machine learning, software development, and visualization.

 Per4ML has Funded Positions Available!

-Per4ML has multiple RA and Postdoc positions available.
-I am looking for driven and self-motivated individuals interested in developing deep learning techniques for decision-making with application to HPC and systems.
-Please reach out with your CV that demonstrates your experience in leveraging ML.
+Per4ML has multiple RA and Postdoc positions available for driven and self-motivated individuals interested in developing deep learning techniques for decision-making with application to HPC and systems.
+Please send your CV that demonstrates your experience in leveraging ML.

 Self-motivated undergraduate students can also get involved in research to bolster their resumes.
-Contact me by clicking on the email icon under my picture.
+You can contact Tanzima by clicking on the email icon under her name.

 Research and Other Funding